vtex-apps/io-documentation/docs/en/Recipes/development/vtex-io-cli-install.md

 2. To finish the installation process, follow the instructions described on it.

 * **Chocolatey**
-1. Download and install **Chocolatey** as described on this [link](https://chocolatey.org/install).
+1. Download and install **Chocolatey** as described on this [document](https://chocolatey.org/install).
-2. Once Chocolatey is set up, run the following command from the command line:
+2. Once Chocolatey is set up, run the following command:

 ```sh
 choco install vtex